Apply for Vocational Rehabilitation Services

 - Applying for ACCES-VR Services and Documentation Needed for Eligibility

 - What else can I do to get started?

-- Sign your application.
-Only signed applications will be accepted.
-Note: Applications for individuals under the age of 18 must also include the signature of a parent or guardian.
+- Note: For individuals under the age of 18, or for individuals with legal guardians, the Application for Services must also include the signature of a parent or legal guardian.

 - VR-21 (for general health impairments), and/or

 - VR-22 (substance use disorders or mental health conditions)